YasCoMa/ppintegrator/readme.md

 ### Preparation:
 1. ````git clone https://github.com/YasCoMa/ppintegrator.git````
 2. ````cd ppintegrator````
+**Allegrograph is a triple store, which is a database to maintain semantic descriptions.
+This database's server provides a web application with a user interface to run, edit and manage queries, visualize results and manipulate the data without writing codes other than SPARQL query language.
+The use of the Allegregraph option is not mandatory, but if you want to export and use it, you have to install the server and the client.**
 3. if you want to use the Allegrograph server option (this triple store has free license up to 5,000,000 triples), install allegrograph server in your machine (configure a user and password): Server - https://franz.com/agraph/support/documentation/current/server-installation.html; Client - https://franz.com/agraph/support/documentation/current/python/install.html
 4. Export the following environment variables to configure Allegrograph server
 ````